GP Radio Show Group

 ❖ That is how they succeed in communicating with people they do not know but also let other people know about our program and that ex-addicts have a voice.

-❖ The audience’s participation to the radio show,
+- The audience’s participation to the radio show (phone calls and Messenger chat)

-❖ the radio station’s ratings (10% of the city community)
+- The radio station’s ratings (10% of Thessaloniki’s urban community).